kathrynehlmann/colorado-ghost-towns/colorado-ghost-towns/README.md

-Map showing some of the major Ghost towns in Colorado, utilizing React, Leaflet and GeoJSON.
+Map showing some of the major ghost towns in Colorado, utilizing React, Leaflet and GeoJSON.